Segregation: A Modern Problem for Public Schools in the South

 The history of government involvement in desegregation only goes back about half a century.
 In 1954, the Brown vs. Board of Education case resulted in the Supreme Court's decision that "racially segregated schools" were "inherently unequal."
 The following year, the Court outlined a plan for racial desegregation, with orders for segregated schools to make the appropriate changes "with all deliberate speed."

-However, some schools did not make the necessary adjustments very expeditiously, and in 1969, the Court came out with another ruling to push the desegregation process along.
-Alexander vs. Holmes County Board led to the Court requiring schools to desegregate right away and to operate in the future only as "unitary" schools.
+However, some schools did not make the necessary adjustments expeditiously, and in 1969, the Court came out with another ruling to push the desegregation process along.
+Alexander vs. Holmes County Board led to the Court requiring schools to desegregate right away and operate only as "unitary" schools in the future.

 Today's Problem

-The reason for the racial shift is allegedly due to transfer policies that liberally allow parents of white children to move their students to other schools in predominantly white areas.
+The racial shift is allegedly due to transfer policies that liberally allow parents of white children to move their students to other schools in predominantly white areas.
 According to prosecutors, the "district annually permits over 300 transfer students – the vast majority of whom are white to attend Salem Attendance Center even though they reside in the Tylertown attendance zone."
-This process has resulted in "a racially identifiable white school" outside of the home district and Tylertown schools that have become "predominantly black."
+This process has resulted in "a racially identifiable white school" outside the home district and Tylertown schools that have become "predominantly black."

 North Carolina's Drift